tonyfengli/fitness_app/packages/ai/WORKOUT_ENGINE_ARCHITECTURE.md

 - "What filters do I have selected?"
 - "Why was exercise X excluded?"
 - "Show me the constraint analysis for block B"
-- "What's the score breakdown for exercise Y?"
+- "What's the score for exercise Y?"
+(Note: detailed breakdowns no longer available)
 - "Read the enhanced debug data"

 #### Implementation